Esadeghii/PFAS_ML/README.md

 # Elucidating mechanisms of per- and polyfluoroalkyl substances (PFASs) removal by polyamide membranes using machine learning and molecular dynamics simulations

+This file is the guidance for running XGboost and multimodal transformer models for predicting PFAS rejections by nanofiltration and reverse osmosis membranes.
+All the codes were run and tested on Google Colab.
+Jupyter noteboook or other Python integrated development environments (IDE)/code editor can also be used to run the codes.

+## Overview

+The transformer and XGBoost aim to predict the PFAS removal rates by NF and RO membranes.
+The models are trained on PFAS removal rate dataset obtained from the literature.

+## Version

 ```
 Python version: 3.10.12
 SHAP version: 0.44.0